 Mario Abou Hamad, De-essentialising the Syrian: can Physical Cinema transgress reductionist discourse?

-Julie Marsh, How can the moving image be used to materialise the physical essence of place?
+Julie Marsh, How can the moving image be used to materialise the physical essence of place? (completed 2017)

 Rohit Dasgupta, Digital Queer Spaces: Interrogating Identity, Belonging and Nationalism in Contemporary India.
 (Completed 2016)

 Rosalind Fowler, PhD.
 Experimental Ethnography and Senses of Place – Filming Performative Folk Traditions, Place and Belonging in Britain (Completed 2013)

 Brad Butler, PhD.
 How can structural film expand the language of Experimental Ethnography?
 (Completed 2009)